How to Plant and Grow Romanesco Broccoli

 Move the seed tray to a sunny windowsill that receives at least eight to 10 hours of sunlight a day.
 Or put them under a grow light for 12 to 14 hours a day.

-Continue watering the seedlings a couple times a week after they germinate.
+Continue watering the seedlings a couple of times a week after they germinate.
 Check the mix by poking your finger about half an inch down.
 If it feels dry that far down, it’s time to water.

 When the seedlings have two sets of true leaves and are between four and six inches tall, thin out the weaker, smaller seedling from each cell if both germinated.